Guangxiao Temple (Guangzhou): Great Compassion Column

-The Great Compassion Column (大悲幢) stands in front of the Mahavira Hall.
+The Great Compassion Column (大悲幢) stands in front of the Daxiongbao Hall.
 It was made in 826 during the reign of Emperor Jingzong of the Tang dynasty (618–907).
 It is over 2 m high and made of green marble.
 Octagonal in shape, it has elegant style with a mushroom-shaped canopy on the top and engraved relief of Hercules at the bottom base.
 The Great Compassion Mantra in Sanskrit and Chinese are inscribed on the body.